Adenovirus, Molecular Detection, PCR, Plasma

-Culture is the gold standard for the diagnosis for adenovirus infection; however, it can take up to 3 weeks to achieve culture results (Mayo's shell vial culture provides more rapid results, reported at 2 and 5 days).
-Serological tests have faster turnaround times, but can be less sensitive compared to culture.
-PCR offers a rapid, specific, and sensitive means of diagnosis by detecting adenovirus DNA.
+Culture is the gold standard for the diagnosis for adenovirus infection; however, it can take up to 3 weeks to achieve culture results.
+Mayo's shell vial culture provides more rapid results, reported at 2 and 5 days.
+While PCR offers a rapid, specific, and sensitive means of diagnosis by detecting adenovirus DNA.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-A positive result indicates the presence of adenoviruses.
+A positive result indicates the presence of adenovirus nucleic acid.

 A negative result does not rule out the presence of adenoviruses because organisms may be present at levels below the detection limits of this assay.